 For Leafcutter bees (Megachilidae) to feel at home in your garden, you need to ensure you provide a welcoming environment.
 This will include giving them what most bees need: nesting site, building supplies, pollen, and nectar sources.

 If you know a thing or two about Leafcutter bees (Megachilidae), you will understand that the plants they use for constructing their nests aren’t the same they forage on.
 Ideally, you need to have both kinds of plants in your garden.

-Your new leafcutter friends will love you for planting flowers such as bluebells (Campanula), sunflowers (Helianthus annuus) and mints (Mentha).
+Your new leafcutter friends will love you for planting flowers such as English bluebells (Hyacinthoides non-scripta), sunflowers (Helianthus annuus) and mints (Mentha).
 They also love roses (Rosa) to build their nest cells out of (although many people get stressed that they are damaging these plants, but they aren’t).

 Unfortunately, they require specific nesting habitats that they can struggle to find in a typical garden.
 Of course, there are ways that you can overcome this if you try.